Homemade Nashville BBQ Sauce

 - Store it in a glass airtight jar instead of plastic.
 This helps preserve the flavor.

-How to Make Homemade Tennessee BBQ Sauce
+How to Make Homemade Nashville BBQ Sauce

 Add all ingredients to a mixing bowl and whisk until fully combined.